 Top 19 Tourist Spots and Best Things to do and see in Marinduque Province, Philippines

-With the Philippines’ abiding beauty and world-class destination, there’s no need to go out of the country to unwind and relax.
-And when it comes to beauty, I would probably say Marinduque is one of my favorite destinations in Luzon, say with all the beaches, adventure spots, and thrilling diving activities.
+With the Philippines’ abiding beauty and world-class destinations, there’s no need to go out of the country to unwind and relax.
+And when it comes to beauty, I would probably say Marinduque is one of my favorite destinations in Luzon, with all the beaches, adventure sports, and thrilling diving activities.

 There’s also no need to worry about traveling solo in the province, as it was hailed as the Most Peaceful Province of the country in 2013.

-Did you also know that the island is resembling a human heart when seen from above?
-Interesting isn’t it?
+Did you also know that the island resembles a human heart when seen from above?
+Interesting, isn’t it?
 But there’s more to Marinduque than meets the eye.
-Read the full article to make the most out of your visit in the province!
+Read the full article to make the most out of your visit to the province!

 Eat Kari-Kari at Casa de Don Emilio

 Who would ever resist a savory and mouthwatering Kari-Kari, most importantly that it’s made at Casa de Don Emilio!
 Situated on the 2nd floor of a heritage house right across the Boac town plaza, this dining place serves local cuisine, which is an absolute must-try; including adobo sa gata and the famous Kari-Kari?

 Surrounding its interiors are old musical instruments hanging on the wall bringing a more authentic vibe to the whole place.

 Uraro or “Arrowroot” cookie is one of the staples eaten in Marinduque.
 These bite-sized cookies looked like a meringue made with uraro flour, margarine, sugar, and eggs.
 It melts in the mouth.
 Try it.
 It is also said to have medical benefits.
 How awesome is that!
 Drop by at Rejano’s Bakery for pasalubong.